Note: SimpliSafe recently added two-way audio to its camera. They also now offer self-monitoring.

 Does SimpliSafe Work Well?

 I found that the SimpliSafe system was pretty easy to set up, although I did have a small issue.
 Let me just say that in general, everything synced together really nicely, and that’s largely due to the fact that the system comes “pre-set,” meaning it knows how many pieces there are.
 So, if one of your entry sensors is not synced up, you’ll be alerted immediately- pretty cool, right?
+Keep in mind that you can always add devices to your system at anytime by ordering them on the SimpliSafe website and adding them in your SimpliSafe app.

 That’s exactly what happened to me.
 I had setup my entire system and I got a display message on my keypad that said “Error, Sensor #4”.
 I looked on the SimpliSafe website under “Troubleshooting” and was told to move the sensor closer to the base station.
 Another solution was to replace the sensor’s battery, but I knew this couldn’t be it as I had just set the system up.
 Once I moved the sensor closer to the base station, everything worked perfectly.